RaymiiOrg/c_ookieclicker/lib/googletest/docs/advanced.md

 A negative count means repeating forever.

 $ foo_test --gtest_repeat=1000 --gtest_break_on_failure
-Repeat foo_test 1000 times, stopping at the first failure.
+Repeat foo_test 1000 times, stopping at the u0_first failure.
 This is especially useful when running under a debugger: when the test fails, it will drop into the debugger and you can then inspect variables and stacks.